kingston-hackSpace/SonicPi/README.md

         Exec=qpwgraph --load /home/pi/.config/qpwgraph/sonicpi-headphones.qpwgraph & sonic-pi
         X-GNOME-Autostart-enabled=true

-- save and exit
+- Save and Exit:
+        Save: Ctrl + O → Enter
+        Exit: Ctrl + X

-- reboot the pi
+- Reboot the RPi:

+        sudo reboot

+- The following command (to type in the Terminal) will allow you to open Sonic Pi with a loaded qpwgrapgh route.

-- on terminal, type: `qpwgraph & sleep 1; sonic-pi
+          qpwgraph & sleep 1; sonic-pi

+- If you run any sounds in Sonic Pi now, it should automatically output through your speakers.